-Our core model is to found, build and fund companies based around transformational science.
+Our core model is to create, build and scale companies based around transformational science.
 The result is that in many cases, we are involved in a company from the very outset.
 Even when we invest in an existing business, it will often only have a handful of employees.
-Accordingly, in practice we would not typically exclude a company from investment outright as a result of sustainability concerns; instead, we would address any material issues upon investment and proactively look to shape the business as it grows.
+Accordingly, in practice we would not